 Resume headline examples:

-On the other hand, a resume summary is a short paragraph with 2 to 3 sentences, outlining the candidate's qualifications and career goals.
-It should include the candidate's desired job title, skills, experiences, current job search status, and career vision to grab the attention of potential employers.
+On the other hand, a resume summary is a brief paragraph consisting of 2 to 3 sentences that encapsulate the candidate's relevant qualifications, career objectives, and desired job title.
+It should emphasize the candidate's skills, experiences, current job search status, and career vision to grab the attention of potential employers.

-Like resume titles, resume summary/objective is not strictly required for a resume.
-However, a good summary/objective can spice up your resume and arouse the employer’s interest.
+Like resume titles, resume summaries, and objectives are not strictly required for a resume.
+However, a good summary/objective can spice up your resume and catch the attention of recruiters.

 Concise, eye-catching, and most importantly, it should be closely related to the job position and the culture of the company you’re applying for.